AlexChristensen/SemNetDictionaries/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)[![Downloads Total](https://cranlogs.r-pkg.org/badges/grand-total/SemNetDictionaries?color=brightgreen)](https://cran.r-project.org/package=SemNetDictionaries) [![Downloads per month](http://cranlogs.r-pkg.org/badges/SemNetDictionaries?color=brightgreen)](https://cran.r-project.org/package=SemNetDictionaries)

+# How To Install
+devtools::install_github("AlexChristensen/SemNetDictionaries")

 # How To Use
 See our tutorial: https://psyarxiv.com/eht87/

 Christensen, A. P., & Kenett, Y. N. (under review).
-Semantic network analysis (SemNA): A tutorial on preprocessing, estimating, and analyzing    semantic networks.
-PsyArXiv. doi:10.31234/osf.io/eht87.
+Semantic network analysis (SemNA): A tutorial on preprocessing, estimating, and analyzing    semantic networks. *PsyArXiv*. doi:10.31234/osf.io/eht87.
 OSF:10.17605/OSF.IO/HQXTC

-# How To Install
-devtools::install_github("AlexChristensen/SemNetDictionaries")

 # SemNetDictionaries
 Implements dictionaries that can be used in the [SemNetCleaner](https://github.com/AlexChristensen/SemNetCleaner) package.
 Also includes several functions aimed at facilitating the text cleaning analysis in the [SemNetCleaner](https://github.com/AlexChristensen/SemNetCleaner) package.
 This package is designed to integrate and update word lists and dictionaries based on each user's individual needs by allowing users to store and save their own dictionaries.